thinkitdata/riscv-fpga/1-wsl-setup.md

-# Steps necessary to get WSL2 and Ubuntu 20.04 LTS configured on your Win10 Pro host machine
+# Steps necessary to get WSL2 and Ubuntu 20.04 LTS installed on your Win10 Pro host machine

 __Software needed for Windows10 Professional__